ghetolay/jwamp/readme.md

-This are my first steps on open project so don't hesitate to send me your feedbacks or questions !
+These are my first steps on open project so don't hesitate to send me your feedbacks or questions !

 [wamp]: http://wamp.ws/
 [test-readme]: jwamp/tree/master/src/test/resources